NietoCurcio/atmoseer/src/spatiotemporal_builder/README.md

 <img src="./.github/GRID_TARGET.png" alt="Spatiotemporal dataset" width="500"/>

+1- Place the WebSirenes dataset in the `atmoseer/data/ws/websirenes_defesa_civil` folder.
+In this folder should exist a list of `.txt` files with the stations' precipitation data.

+2- Place the WebSirenes coordinates in the `atmoseer/src/spatiotemporal_builder/websirenes_coords.parquet` folder.
+In this folder should exist a `websirenes_coords.parquet` file with the stations' coordinates.

 Usage for production (integreates Websirenes spatiotemporal data from `2011-04-12 20:30:00` to `2022-06-02 21:30:00`):
 ```sh
 python -m src.spatiotemporal_builder.main